Defining your pipeline steps

 Because you can set environment variables in many different places, check environment variable precedence to ensure your environment variables work as expected.

-For example, to set steps blah.sh and blahblah.sh to use the something queue and the step yada.sh to use the other queue:
+For example, to set steps do-something.sh and do-something-else.sh to use the something queue and the step do-another-thing.sh to use the another queue:

 pipeline.yml